Art

 Pre-requisites: ENGL 201.

-This variable topic, variable credit class focuses on different aspects of professional development for art majors.
+Variable topic, variable credit course that focuses on different aspects of professional development for art majors.

 ART 445.
 SCENE PAINTING.
 2 Credits.